bfieldtools/bfieldtools/docs/auto_examples/validation/computation_time.rst

  .. code-block:: none

-    Computing self-inductance matrix using rough quadrature.
+    Computing self-inductance matrix using rough quadrature (degree=2).
 For higher accuracy, set quad_degree to 4 or more.
-    Computing potential matrix
+    Computing 1/r-potential matrix
-    Computing self-inductance matrix using rough quadrature.
+    Computing self-inductance matrix using rough quadrature (degree=2).
 For higher accuracy, set quad_degree to 4 or more.
-    Computing potential matrix
+    Computing 1/r-potential matrix
-    Computing self-inductance matrix using rough quadrature.
+    Computing self-inductance matrix using rough quadrature (degree=2).
 For higher accuracy, set quad_degree to 4 or more.
-    Computing potential matrix
+    Computing 1/r-potential matrix
-    Computing self-inductance matrix using rough quadrature.
+    Computing self-inductance matrix using rough quadrature (degree=2).
 For higher accuracy, set quad_degree to 4 or more.
-    Computing potential matrix
+    Computing 1/r-potential matrix
     Fit:
-    t = 0.000003 n**2.17
+    t = 0.000006 n**2.09
     Fit:
-    memory = 0.389024 n**1.36
+    memory = 0.134151 n**1.51